 Before 1991, employees who successfully sued their employers for discrimination under federal law could collect only their out-of-pocket losses.
-For example, an employee who was fired because of his race could collect back pay and other costs he paid because of the discrimination, such as health insurance premiums.
+For example, an employee who was fired because of his race could collect back pay and other financial costs incurred as a result of the discrimination, such as health insurance premiums.
 The employee could also be reimbursed for court costs and attorney fees.
-But no employee could collect damages for pain and suffering and emotional distress (sometimes called compensatory damages) or punitive damages, intended to punish egregious employer misconduct.
+But no employee could collect damages for pain and suffering (including the negative emotions suffered as a result of the discrimination) or punitive damages (intended to punish egregious employer misconduct).

-In other types of employment lawsuits, compensatory and punitive damage awards often make up the lion's share of the judgment.
+In other types of employment lawsuits, pain and suffering and punitive damage awards often make up the lion's share of the judgment.
 Employee rights advocates argue that these higher awards are necessary to fully compensate the employee for all of the wrong done by the employer, including emotional suffering, and to create a strong financial incentive for employers to avoid this behavior in the future.

 The Civil Rights Act of 1991

 In 1991, Congress acted to make these damages available in discrimination cases brought under Title VII and the Americans with Disabilities Act.
 The Civil Rights Act of 1991 was largely a response to a series of Supreme Court decisions that limited employee rights.
 The law makes a number of changes to these discrimination laws, including giving employees the right to a jury trial and changing the rules for disparate impact cases.

 As a result of the Civil Rights Act of 1991, in addition to back pay, attorneys' fees, court costs, and other out-of-pocket expenses, employees who win an ADA or Title VII discrimination case can ask the court to award damages for their pain and suffering and punitive damages.
 The amount of damages that can be awarded depends on the size of the employer; these limits are for the combined total of pain and suffering and punitive damages: